 - Challenges exist in terms of maintaining up to date information about individual's financial circumstances, which emphasises the importance of improving communication. - DRE is an integral part of the financial assessment and as such is something that can be explored, discussed and resolved as part of finalising the assessment and the assessed contribution. - The Minimum Income Guarantee is an integral part of the financial assessment and is applied as appropriate on an individual basis. - Decisions about what is included as DRE are linked to the care and support assessment of an individual.
-There is a separation of duties applied to ensure that there is no conflict of interest and to support consistency in application. - The approach to assessing DRE will be part of the review of the ASC Charging Policy that is currently being undertaken. - The Council recognises the need to provide more public information and transparency about the application of DRE. - The Council has dealt with complaints openly and encouraged people to use the appeals process if they had any concerns about the outcome or accuracy of the financial assessment. - Complaints have primarily been about outcomes, not the assessment calculation - The Government has announced that it will increase the value of the MIG in 2022/23 - When services were insourced, it was clear that there were capacity and management issues that needed to be addressed - The Council Plan describes the budget and what services will be provided - On 1 February the Cabinet will discuss the long-term view of adult social care - The Council recognises that services have to be efficient and people centred and is committed to these priorities - The customer journey is underpinned by the statutory guidance relating to charging for adult social care nationally - Engagement of carers and customers is imperative and is reflected within the priorities for the Improvement Plan - The Council took a balanced view on when new charges should apply, waiving or capping increases between April 2019 and January 2021 in recognition of delays experienced by individuals and the service improvements required. - All financial assessments are undertaken on the basis of identifying what an individual can afford to contribute towards the cost of the care and support they receive - where people are in hardship the Council will discuss their situation with them - There was no evidence of any ongoing specific issues relating to social care assessments - Agreed with mandatory training being delivered as part of the ongoing development programme - The extension of the end of the customer journey for Adult Social Care could be considered as part of the Quality Assurance process but case audit of staff is not possible - Work can progress with co-production on resources, but by the end of the financial year is undeliverable
+There is a separation of duties applied to ensure that there is no conflict of interest and to support consistency in application. - The approach to assessing DRE will be part of the review of the ASC Charging Policy that is currently being undertaken. - The Council recognises the need to provide more public information and transparency about the application of DRE. - The Council has dealt with complaints openly and encouraged people to use the appeals process if they had any concerns about the outcome or accuracy of the financial assessment. - Complaints have primarily been about outcomes, not the assessment calculation - The Government has announced that it will increase the value of the MIG in 2022/23 - When services were insourced, it was clear that there were capacity and management issues that needed to be addressed - The Council Plan describes the budget and what services will be provided - On 1 February the Cabinet will discuss the long-term view of adult social care - The Council recognises that services have to be efficient and people centred and is committed to these priorities - The customer journey is underpinned by the statutory guidance relating to charging for adult social care nationally - Engagement of carers and customers is imperative and is reflected within the priorities for the Improvement Plan - The Council took a balanced view on when new charges should apply, waiving or capping increases between April 2019 and January 2021 in recognition of delays experienced by individuals and the service improvements required. - All financial assessments are undertaken on the basis of identifying what an individual can afford to contribute towards the cost of the care and support they receive where people are in hardship the Council will discuss their situation with them - There was no evidence of any ongoing specific issues relating to social care assessments - 31.3 The Cabinet Member for Adults' Services appreciated the complex nature of the changes to the MIG and financial assessments and was sorry for the stress caused to some people.
+She said that the Council had engaged with customers and partners over the Adults Strategy and would continue to try to improve its services.

-- 31.4 The Cabinet Member for Adults' Services appreciated the complex nature of the changes to the MIG and financial assessments and was sorry for the stress caused to some people.
-She said that the Council had engaged with customers and partners over the Adults Strategy and would continue to try to improve its services. - 31.5 Resolved that the Committee supports the recommendations from Healthwatch (taking comments from the service above into account), as follows: - - Mandatory disability awareness training for all financial assessment staff by the end of the first quarter of 2022/23 that provides learning to improvement practice and communication - ii.
+- 31.5 Resolved that the Committee supports the recommendations from Healthwatch, as follows: - i.
+Mandatory disability awareness training for all financial assessment staff by the end of the first quarter of 2022/23 that provides learning to improvement practice and communication - ii.
 The Council Quality Assurance process is extended to include the end of the customer journey for Adult Social Care, including case audits of staff twice yearly. - iii.
 Community organisations that support people who may or receive adult social care are given an appropriate level of information/ training so they can support people going forward - iv.
 Communication and written resources are co-produced with Healthwatch and relevant community partners and people who may need adult social care in the future by the end of this financial year and requests that: -